-14. Errors Must Be Informative
+17. Errors Must Be Informative

-It is not enough to just validate inputs; describing the cause of the error properly is also a must.
-While writing code developers face problems, many of them quite trivial, like invalid parameter types or some boundary violations.
-The more convenient the error responses your API return, the less the amount of time developers waste struggling with it, and the more comfortable working with the API.
+It is not enough to simply validate inputs; providing proper descriptions of errors is also essential.
+When developers write code, they encounter problems, sometimes quite trivial, such as invalid parameter types or boundary violations.
+The more convenient the error responses returned by your API, the less time developers will waste struggling with them, and the more comfortable working with the API will be for them.